An official website of the United States government

 Fire Education

-Fire staff work to educate park visitors, employees, agency partners and neighbors about wildland fire and fire management policy at Whiskeytown.
+Park firefighters and interpretive park rangers at Whiskeytown work to educate visitors, employees, agency partners and neighbors about wildland fire and fire management policy at Whiskeytown.

-During summer, children and their families can learn about firefighters and fire at Whiskeytown by attending the Junior Firefighter program at the Oak Bottom Fire Station at 10am on Saturdays.
+During summer, children and their families can learn about firefighters and fire at Whiskeytown by attending the Junior Firefighters program at the Oak Bottom Fire Station.
+These programs are offered on the Saturdays of Memorial Day Weekend, July 4th Weekend, and Labor Day Weekend.
 This hands-on program enables kids to touch, see, and even try on firefighting equipment.

-Whiskeytown also has a Junior Firefighter Activity Book.
-This booklet can be picked up at the Visitor Center and children can complete the booklet and then turn it back in to receive a special badge.
+Whiskeytown also has a Junior Firefighter Activity Book that can be picked up at the Visitor Center throughout the year.
+Children or visitors of any age complete the booklet activities and then review it with a park ranger to receive a special badge.

 To learn more about Fire Management within the National Park System and Elsewhere...